Cohomological support varieties of certain monomial ideals: Introduction

 In Section \ref{bkgd}, we provide a synopsis of the relevant background information on cohomological support varieties and their calculation in the general and monomial settings, introducing also for the sake of resolving monomial ideals the Taylor resolution.
-In Section \ref{otimesk}, we will extrapolate on an existing construction of the CSV in the monomial setting, leveraging the fact that our resulting resolution is over $\overline{k}$ and exploiting the relationship between the Taylor resolution and cellular cochain complexes of certain simplicial complexes, whence Theorem \ref{thma} is derived.
+In Section \ref{otimesk}, we will extrapolate on an existing construction of the cohomological support variety in the monomial setting, leveraging the fact that our resulting resolution is over $\overline{k}$ and exploiting the relationship between the Taylor resolution and cellular cochain complexes of certain simplicial complexes, whence Theorem \ref{thma} is derived.
 In Section \ref{edge} we use this information to manually verify Theorem \ref{617}.
-In Section \ref{compimp} we describe our computational verification of Example \ref{code11} and Theorem \ref{code21}.
+In Section \ref{compimp} we describe our computational verification of Computations \ref{code11} and \ref{code21}.
 We conclude with Section \ref{bgpfuture}, a short note on future work.